vansh-seth/Web-tech-lab/Notes-CSS/Margin/Readme.md

 | `margin-right`   | Sets the right margin of an element              |
 | `margin-top`     | Sets the top margin of an element                |

----

-Feel free to use and modify this `README.md` content for your projects!